 Today, Denver has about 70 craft breweries throughout the city (Colorado itself has nearly 350), and it hosts one of the world’s biggest beer events every fall: the Great American Beer Festival, with more than 2,200 local, national and international breweries showcasing nearly 8,000 beers.
 Beer is such big business in Colorado that it has a major impact on the state’s economy, with craft breweries bringing in US$3 billion annually.

-“One thing that makes Denver’s beer scene unique is that the brewers are diverse,” says Steve Kurowski, operations director at Colorado Brewers Guild.
+“One thing that makes Denver’s beer scene unique is that the brewers are diverse,” says Steve Kurowski, former operations director at Colorado Brewers Guild.